andriussok/simple-fields/README.md

            'linkedin'   => 'https://linkedin.com/',
            ), $atts, 'prefix_contact' );

-  // Define key
+  // DEFINE user attributes.
   $att = $atts ? $atts[0] : null; // first attribute passed in shortcode.
   $not_in_array = !in_array( $att, array_keys($pairs) ); // is attribute a valid array key.

-  // Test passed attributre.
+  // TEST user attributes.
   if( empty( $atts ) || $not_in_array ) {

    // OPTIONAL message only for admins.